millipedia/MillcoUtils/README.md

 # MillcoUtils

-Very early (not really ready for public consumption) and very opinionated ProcessWire module that does a couple of useful things that I like to have across most sites.
+Very opinionated ProcessWire module that does useful things that I like to have across most sites.

-One day it might have some more useful things.
+It is very much tied into the way we build sites so might not be super useful for you, but we use it on pretty much all the sites we build.

 I was spurred into action to put these things into a module by Bernhard's [RockFrontend](https://processwire.com/modules/rock-frontend/) module.
 That's a lot fancier than this is ever likely to be so go and check that out.

+stephen.

 # Things it does so far.